 The Wellness Center provides professional assessment and therapy at no cost for those students who are facing emotional, personal or relationship difficulties.
 We also help students figure out how to better cope with difficult situations.
 All full-time students are welcome to use the services within the limits of appointment availability.
-Students may choose to see help during times of personal difficulty for issues such as depression, death of a loved one, traumatic family experiences, sexual assault, suicidal thoughts, eating disorders, body image issues, drug/alcohol abuse, adjustment difficulties, medical/health problems, identity issues, stress, relational/roommate issues, dating violence, pornography, addiction, anxiety, or with any other personal concerns.
+Students may choose to seek help during times of personal difficulty for issues such as depression, death of a loved one, traumatic family experiences, sexual assault, suicidal thoughts, eating disorders, body image issues, drug/alcohol abuse, adjustment difficulties, medical/health problems, identity issues, stress, relational/roommate issues, dating violence, pornography, addiction, anxiety, or with any other personal concerns.

 The Wellness Center offers individual counseling, couples counseling, premarital counseling, assessment and evaluation, information and referral, consultation, crisis intervention, and workshops on requested topics.
-Books and other resources are also available to borrow.
+Books, Light Therapy Lams and other resources are also available to borrow.
 The Wellness Center also has a fully body massage chair which students appreciate using as part of their stress management.
-The massage chair is available during most of the hours listed above by appointment, or you are welcome to stop by and use it as a drop-in if the chair is free.
+The massage chair is available on a first come first served basis during office hours and use of the chair is free.